PaddlePaddle/models/PaddleRec/ssr/README.md

 - The idea of SSR is to model a user's personalized interest of an item through matching model structure, and the representation of a news item can be computed online even the news item does not exist in training dataset.
 - With the representation of news items, we are able to build an vector indexing service online for news prediction and this is the retrieval part of SSR.

+## Version
+**Now all models in PaddleRec require PaddlePaddle version 1.6 or higher, or suitable develop version.**

 ## Dataset
 Dataset preprocessing follows the method of [GRU4Rec Project](https://github.com/PaddlePaddle/models/tree/develop/fluid/PaddleRec/gru4rec).
 Note that you should reuse scripts from GRU4Rec project for data preprocessing.